Predicting drug-gene relations via analogy tasks with word embeddings: Results

-In setting Y1, the number of queries increases initially and then decreases over time, while in setting Y2, the number of queries increases steadily from older to more recent years.
-In addition, the size of the search space is small for older years (e.g., $|\mathcal{G}^{1970}|=353$) and increases for later years (e.g., $|\mathcal{G}^{2020}|=47509$).
-As a result, in both settings Y1 and Y2, the datasets for older years such as $y=1970$, $1975$, and $1980$ have fewer queries and smaller search spaces, resulting in unusually high evaluation metric scores.
-In setting Y1, the datasets for later years have fewer queries and larger search spaces, which tends to produce lower evaluation metric scores.
-In both settings, the evaluation metric scores for the random baseline are close to zero.
+In setting Y1, the number of queries increases steadily from older to more recent years, while in setting Y2, the number of queries increases initially and then decreases over time.
+In addition, the size of the search space is small for older years (e.g., $|\mathcal{G}^{1975}|=725$) and increases for later years (e.g., $|\mathcal{G}^{2020}|=47509$).
+As a result, in both settings Y1 and Y2, the datasets for older years such as $y=1975$, and $1980$ have fewer queries and smaller search spaces, resulting in unusually high evaluation metric scores.
+In setting Y2, the datasets for later years have fewer queries and larger search spaces, which tends to produce lower evaluation metric scores.
+In both settings, the performance of the random baseline is extremely high for older years such as $y=1975$ and $y=1980$, where the number of genes related to drugs is small.
+However, after $y=1985$, our method consistently outperforms the random baseline.
 For more detailed results for settings Y1 and Y2, see Table~\ref{tab:drug2gene_year_result} in Supplementary Information~\ref{supp:year-results}.